Former UA AD Jim Livengood: Lute Olson's legacy is about 'so much more than just winning.'

-Few men knew Lute Olson better behind the curtains than Jim Livengood.
+Few men knew Lute Olson better behind the scenes than Jim Livengood.

-Serving as the Arizona Wildcats' athletic director from Jan.
-1994 - Dec.
-2009, Livengood witnessed what made Olson an iconic basketball figure and a beloved friend to Tucson.
+As Arizona's athletic director from January 1994 to December 2009, Livengood witnessed what made Olson an iconic basketball figure and a beloved friend to Tucson.

-The Star spoke with Livengood about Olson's death, his legacy and memorable behind-the-scenes moments not many know about.
+The Star spoke with Livengood about Olson's death, his legacy and memorable behind-the-scenes moments.

 Why do you think the Tucson community gravitated towards him in the basketball program, because it had to do with more than just winning right?